cdl-geneseo/geneseo-dictionary/A/Aunt_Cookies.md

 # Aunt Cookie's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Aunt Cookie's

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / ænt-, æ̇nt-  1.
 A submarine sandwich shop on Main Street in Geneseo.
 “Can we go to Aunt Cookie’s for lunch?”K. Andryshak, 2012